2023DD2480Group20/CI-Server/README.md

 gradle test
 ```

-This requires the system to have a valid gradle installation.
+This requires the system to have gradle version 7.2 or higher installed.

 ### Credits